frederic-perez/AmE-dictionary/data/dictionary.md

 __Sped case__
 __speed demon__
 __speed-dial__ _v_
-__spell it out__ _idiom_ For example, "let me spell it out for you," is another way to say “let me make it very clear and easy to understand.”
+__spell it out__ _idiom_ For example, “let me spell it out for you,” is another way to say “let me make it very clear and easy to understand.”
 __spell<sup>1</sup>__ _v_
 __spell<sup>2</sup>__ _n_ :two::hammer: _Dry with clear spells, but cloudy later._
 __spellbound__ _adj_